Mashama Bailey: Early life and education

 Bailey, interested in exploring the wider range of careers available in the culinary arts, took a break from the restaurant industry, during which time she worked as a personal chef on the Upper East Side.
 This left some of her family concerned with the racial and class dynamics, as it seemed a return to how her grandmother migrated from Georgia to Manhattan and worked as a maid.
 Bailey's grandmother worked within several households, one of the more famous being that of Art Carney.

-Working as a personal chef didn't inspire Bailey as she had hoped, and during this time she applied for a work-study program that led her to Château du Fey in Burgundy, France.
+Working as a personal chef did not inspire Bailey as she had hoped, and during this time she applied for a work-study program that led her to Château du Fey in Burgundy, France.
 There she was mentored by Anne Willan who advised her to continue cooking in restaurants instead of exploring a culinary writing career.